|Nutrition Facts (per serving)|

 12 slices cheese (Monterey Jack or another cheese), cut in quarters

 Gather the ingredients.

 Arrange the tortilla chips in one layer on parchment-lined baking sheets.

 Gently spread some bean dip on each large chip.

-Place a jalapeno ring or two on the bean dip.
-Drizzle a little salsa or chili sauce over the top and place a cheese slice on each.
+Place a jalapeño ring or two on the bean dip.
+Drizzle a little salsa or chili sauce over the top and place a quarter-slice of cheese on each.

-Bake in the preheated oven until cheese melts, about 10 to 15 minutes.
+Bake in the heated oven until cheese melts, about 10 to 15 minutes.

-Large, round tortilla chips work well in this recipe, but tortilla "scoops" may be used as well.
-Or make the appetizers with large triangle chips.
+- Large, round tortilla chips work well in this recipe, but tortilla "scoops" can be used as well.
+Or make the appetizers with large triangle-shaped chips.

 South of the border flavors liven up any party, not just for Cinco de Mayo.
 Baked ground beef nachos, made with taco-seasoned beef, refried beans, cheddar cheese, chopped peppers, and onions, are a great hot dip.
 For a cold appetizer dip, consider classic guacamole with lime and cilantro.
 If something a little more substantial is desired, tortilla roll-ups with olives or tortilla pinwheels with cream cheese filling are sandwich-like snacks for the heartier appetite.